saikrishnaimmadisetty/demo-repo/Readme.md

 # Practice of GIT

-Started learning which would be coming to intermediate level
+Started learning which would be coming to intermediate level.